Tag: eastern league

 Frank Grant (seated middle, second from right) and the Cuban Giants, 1896.

-By 1891, Grant had become the highest paid member of the New York Gorhams – one of the best black clubs of all-time.
-The team was granted entry into the Connecticut League as the club representing the Town of Ansonia.
-When his team traveled to Cape May, New Jersey, in mid-August, they defeated their opposition with United States President Benjamin Harrison in attendance.
+By 1891, Grant had become the highest paid member of the New York Gorhams – one of the best black teams of all-time.
+The Gorehams were granted into the Connecticut League as the club representing the Town of Ansonia.
+When his team traveled to Cape May, New Jersey, in mid-August, they won a game with United States President Benjamin Harrison in attendance.
 Harrison was the only sitting President to witness a black club in action during the era of segregated baseball.

 1902 Philadelphia Giants Frank Grant Sitting Second From Left